-The Electrical and Computer Engineering Department offers programs leading to the degrees of Master of Electrical Engineering and Doctor of Philosophy in electrical engineering.
+The Electrical and Computer Engineering Department offers programs leading to the degrees of Master of Science in Electrical and Computer Engineering and Doctor of Philosophy in Electrical and Computer Engineering.

 Active areas of research in electrical engineering are signal and image processing and estimation, with emphasis on digital techniques; communications theory; devices and materials, with emphasis on semiconductors, electronic materials, and integrated optics; electrooptical systems, with emphasis on optical communication and holography; and digital systems, with emphasis on distributed software, microprocessor applications, speech characterization, and networking.